 The Group contracts with some of international merchants in U.S. dollars and other currencies such as Euros.
 Recently it started to encounter difficulties in conducting such transactions, even with respect to largest and most well-known international merchants, due to the refusal of an increasing number of the Group's U.S. relationship banks and the correspondent U.S. banks of the Group's non-U.S. relationship banks to service U.S. dollar payments.
-A direct or correspondent relationship with a U.S. bank is necessary in order for any non-U.S. company to transact in U.S. dollars.
-Reasons the Group has been given to explain these changes in approach by the banks mainly referred to changes in internal know-your-customer procedures, limits on certain types of merchants and certain jurisdictions, and other internal policies, which the management believes might be a result of the increasing negative sentiment towards Russia on part of U.S. banks, among other factors, even with respect to transactions and relationships that do not present any potential violation of any applicable sanctions.
 Even though the Group still maintains a number of U.S. dollar accounts with various financial institutions, at the same time the Group is already conducting a portion of U.S. dollar transactions with international merchants in other currencies, bearing additional currency conversion costs.
-No assurance can be given that such institutions or their respective correspondent banks in the U.S. will not similarly refuse to process the Group's transactions for similar reasons or otherwise, thereby further increasing the currency conversion costs that the Group has to bear or that international merchants will agree to accept payments in any currency, but the U.S. dollar in the future.
+No assurance can be given that such institutions or their respective correspondent banks in the U.S. will not similarly refuse to process the Group's transactions, thereby further increasing the currency conversion costs that the Group has to bear or that international merchants will agree to accept payments in any currency, but the U.S. dollar in the future.
 If the Group is not able to conduct transactions in U.S. dollars, it may bear significant currency conversion costs or lose some merchants who will not be willing to conduct transactions in currencies other than the U.S. dollars, and the Group's business, financial condition and results of operations may be materially adversely affected.
 Management can give no assurance that similar issues would not arise with respect to the Group's transactions in other currencies, such as the Euro, which could have similarly adverse consequences.

 In recent years, the CBR has considerably increased the intensity of its supervision and regulation of the Russian banking sector.
-Historically, the revocation of banking licenses by the CBR has been a relatively rare event mostly occurring to local banks with little assets and little or no significance for the banking sector as a whole.
-Starting October 2013, however, the CBR has launched a campaign aimed at cleansing the Russian banking industry, revoking the licenses from an unusually high number of banks (including significant banks such as Ugra, Master-Bank, Investbank, ProBusinessBank, Svyaznoy Bank, Vneshprombank, Tatfondbank and others) on allegations of money laundering, financial statements manipulation and other illegal activities, as well as inability of certain banks to discharge their financial obligations, which resulted in turmoil in the industry, instigated bank runs on a number of Russian credit institutions, and severely undermined the trust that the Russian population had with private banks.
-In addition, in the course of 2017 three of Russia's largest private banks, Otkritie Bank, Binbank and Promsvyazbank, were all bailed out and taken over by the CBR through the newly established Banking Industry Consolidation Fund, since all of them were allegedly unable to perform their obligations as they fell due for various reasons.
+Starting October 2013, the CBR has launched a campaign aimed at cleansing the Russian banking industry, revoking the licenses from an unusually high number of banks, which resulted in turmoil in the industry, instigated bank runs on a number of Russian credit institutions, and severely undermined the trust that the Russian population had with private banks.
+In addition, in the course of 2017 three of Russia's largest private banks, Otkritie Bank, Binbank and Promsvyazbank, were all bailed out and taken over by the CBR.
 License revocations have continued throughout 2018 and early 2019, again with some major players impacted.
-The private banking sector in Russia, always relatively minor compared to state players like Sberbank and VTB to begin with, has contracted severely as a result.
 This can be expected to result in reduced competition in the banking sector (while at the same time putting alternative payment solution providers such as itself in the position of having to predominantly compete with the government itself), increased inflation and a general deterioration of the quality of the Russian banking industry.
-It could be expected that the difficulties currently faced by the Russian economy could result in further collapses of Russian banks.
 With few exceptions (notably the state-owned banks), the Russian banking system suffers from weak depositor confidence, high concentration of exposure to certain borrowers and their affiliates, poor credit quality of borrowers and related party transactions.
-Current economic circumstances in Russia are putting stress on the Russian banking system.
-Combined with heightened interest rates with the key interest rate of the CBR currently at 7.75% per annum (but rising as high as 17% over the course of 2014-2015) - these circumstances decrease the affordability of consumer credit, putting further pressure on overall consumer purchasing power.
-In addition, these factors could further tighten liquidity on the Russian market and add pressure onto the ruble.